 Indeed, once they leave the workforce, seniors are faced with the challenge of converting their savings into a sustainable income stream.
-That's no small task considering their financial nest egg often consists of a mixed bag, which can include tax-favored retirement accounts, such as individual retirement accounts (IRAs) and 401(k)s, personal savings, taxable brokerage accounts, home equity, annuities, and cash value life insurance.
+That's no small task considering their financial nest egg often consists of a mixed bag, which can include tax-favored retirement accounts, such as individual retirement accounts (IRAs) and 401(k)s, personal savings, taxable brokerage accounts, home equity, annuities, and permanent life insurance.
 Adding to the angst, many retirees realize too late that they undersaved, which threatens their ability to make ends meet as they age.
 (Retirement calculator)

 A safe retirement withdrawal rate must be carefully calculated based on expected longevity, the size of your portfolio, your expenses, and the amount of retirement income you have coming in.
 In most cases, that requires working closely with a financial professional who can help you:

 Your withdrawal rate reflects the percentage that you may be able to take from your portfolio each year without depleting your money.
 In essence, it measures how long your money may last.

 Some basic math can help you determine the withdrawal rate that’s right for you.

 Start by calculating your annual expenses.
 Then assess how much you’ll be able to cover with guaranteed sources of income, including Social Security, pensions, annuities, and required minimum distributions (RMDs) generated from your IRAs and 401(k)s.

 Any shortfall that exists is the amount you will need to fund with personal savings and investments.